-Yuki Tatsumi was appointed Senior Associate of the East Asia Program at the Henry L. Stimson Center in September 2008.
-Prior to her appointment, Tatsumi had served as a Research Fellow since July 2004.
-Before joining Stimson, Tatsumi worked as a Research Associate at the Center for Strategic and International Studies (CSIS) from 2001-2004 and as the special assistant for political affairs at the Embassy of Japan in Washington, D.C. from 1996 to 1999.
+Yuki Tatsumi was appointed senior associate of the East Asia program at the Stimson Center in September 2008 after serving as a research fellow since 2004.
+Before joining Stimson, Tatsumi worked as a research associate at the Center for Strategic and International Studies (CSIS) and as the special assistant for political affairs at the Embassy of Japan in Washington.

-She is a co-author of Global Security Watch: Japan (Preager, 2010), an author of Japan's National Security Policy Infrastructure: Can Tokyo Meet Washington's Expectations?
-(Stimson Center, 2008), and an editor/contributing author of North Korea: Challenge for the US-Japan Alliance (Stimson Center, 2010), Strategic Yet Strained: US force realignment in Japan and its impact of Okinawa (Stimson Center, 2008), and Japan's New Defense Establishment: Institutions, Capabilities and Implications (Stimson Center, 2007).
-Her analyses on Japanese security policy, Japanese defense policy, US-Japan alliance and Japanese domestic politics frequently appear in PacNet Newsletter, Japan Times, and the International Herald Tribune.
-In addition, Tatsumi testified before the House Committee on International Relations in September 2006.
-She is also a recipient of the 2009 Yasuhiro Nakasone Incentive Award.
-In September 2012, she was awarded the Letter of Appreciation from the Ministry of National Policy of Japan for her contribution in advancing mutual understanding between the United States and Japan.
+Tatsumi is a co-author of Global Security Watch: Japan (Praeger, 2010), an author of Japan's National Security Policy Infrastructure: Can Tokyo Meet Washington's Expectations?
+(Stimson Center, 2008), and an editor/contributing author of The New Nuclear Agenda: Prospects for US-Japan Cooperation (Stimson Center, 2012), North Korea: Challenge for the US-Japan Alliance (Stimson Center, 2010), Strategic Yet Strained: US force realignment in Japan and its impact of Okinawa (Stimson Center, 2008), and Japan's New Defense Establishment: Institutions, Capabilities and Implications (Stimson Center, 2007).
+In September 2006 Tatsumi testified before the House Committee on International Relations.
+She is a recipient of the 2009 Yasuhiro Nakasone Incentive Award.
+In 2012 she was awarded the Letter of Appreciation from the Ministry of National Policy of Japan for her contribution in advancing mutual understanding between the United States and Japan.

 Selected Analyses, Commentaries, & Publications